kduraiswami/sisfly/source/p10-sisfly/README.md

-find google documentation on getting a route from two points, directions API api call for direction is separate and based on google documentation

 Today:
-1. Look at google response for route gps and such

-Next:
-determine a way to see which crimes should actually be collected in a helper method
- + this crime will be captured in the catograph route with Crimes.relevant_crimes.to_json
- + the var all_crimes will become var all_relevant_crimes
- + look again about bounds on the search bar

-Stretch:
+1. properly parse json object to plot the crimes along the route
+2. create logic to only send a few crimes to mark depending on length of gps length
-color coding of actual walking route get entire database back to 2003 create a normalized scale of danger from 0 to 100
+3. create a normalized scale of danger from 0 to 100, this value will be marked with a different color marker using a midpoint of the gps array

 application flow - mvp
 landing page with sisfly. two boxes to submit two different params you can walk from

-after submitting the streets you will be taken to a page with the walking route and the crimes that are within a predetermined gps range will be displayed along the route
+after submitting the streets you will be taken to a page with the walking route and the crimes that are within a predetermined metric range will be displayed along the route
-- we will use the long and lat coordinates for placing the google map markers when someone makes an inquiry
-- we will use the google maps direction api for display the walking route on my page
-- we could create a search box on the left of the map for additional inquiries using ajax otherwise a link back to index '/'

-stretch goals
-- mobile plugin to google maps with a button for uber recommendation if its too unsafe

-templating like handlebars or moustache for info box